ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of rain.
-Mostly cloudy.
+         <h3>This Afternoon</h3>A chance of rain and scattered thunderstorms.
+Cloudy.
 High near 46, with temperatures falling to around 39 in the afternoon.
-North northwest wind
-         around 9 mph.
+         North northwest wind around 9 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">